creditkarma/thrift-server/packages/thrift-client/README.md

 })
 ```

-The options here are still of type `IHttpConnectionOptions`, so you can pass all the same options.
+The options here extend `IHttpConnectionOptions`, so you can pass all the same options.
 The service client created by `createClient` uses the Request library for its underlying connection.
 As such, the `requestOptions` here will be of type `CoreOptions`.

 ### Middleware